LLM Integration

 Why it is useful:

-Helps experimental biologists understand file structures, assay names, and modality-specific language
+Helps experimental biologists understand file structures, assay names, and modality-specific language.

-Helps computational researchers interpret domain-specific biological terminology
+Helps computational researchers interpret domain-specific biological terminology.

 Impact